fansalon/TEconsensus/README.md

 **Important**

 The command above will download all the types of repeated sequences (including satellite, simple repeat, rRNA, tRNA, artefacts, ..).
-If you are interested in quantifying exclusively the expression of Transposable Elements (e.g. LINE, SINE, LTR, DNA, RC, Other, Retroposon \[SVA\]) we recommend to type the following line of code to generate the TE consensus sequence file\
+If you are interested in quantifying exclusively the expression of Transposable Elements (e.g. LINE, SINE, LTR, DNA, RC, Other, Retroposon \[SVA\]) we recommend to retrieve from the database only the TEs belonging to such classes.\
+If so, type the following line of code to generate the TE consensus sequence file:

 ```
+array=("LINE" "SINE" "DNA" "LTR" "RC" "Other" "Retroposon")
+rm speciesOfInterset.Dfam.fa # to avoid appending sequences to an already existing file
+for cls in ${array[@]}
+do
+  ./famdb.py -i Dfam_curatedonly.h5 families --include-class-in-name --class $cls -f fasta_name -ad 'species of interest' >> speciesOfInterset.Dfam.fa
+done
 ```